MicrosoftDocs/visualstudio-docs/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

 1. Method signatures with pointers aren't supported.

 2. Sealed classes or static methods can't be stubbed because stub types rely on virtual method dispatch.
-For such cases, use shim types as described in [Using shims to isolate your application from other assemblies for unit testing](../test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing.md)
+For such cases, use shim types as described in [Use shims to isolate your application from other assemblies for unit testing](../test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing.md)

 ## Change the default behavior of stubs